cape-io/redux-history-sync/README.md

 ## Not for you?

-* If you want integration with react-router look at react-router-redux.
+This module is not intended to work with `react-router` or `history`.
+If you want integration with `react-router` look at `react-router-redux`.

 ## API